Pipeline Manager

 firefox ./pipeline_manager/frontend/dist/index.html

-What is more, the specification and the dataflow can be provided as URL arguments:
+What is more, you can provide the specification and the dataflow as URL arguments:

-It is possible to add a default specification JSON to the generated HTML.
-It just needs to be provided as the second argument of the ./build script:
+You can add a JSON with a default specification to the generated HTML by providing the path to your file as the second argument for the ./build script:

 ./build static-html <path-to-specification-json>

-It is also possible to add a default dataflow that will be loaded on the start of the application, e.g.:
+You can also add a default dataflow that will be loaded when the application starts, for example:

 ./build static-html <path-to-specification> <path-to-dataflow>